mbevc1/tdns/README.md

 A powerful, lightweight CLI to manage Technitium DNS server via an HTTP API.

+> [!WARNING]
+`tnds` is not supporting full set of API calls and only ones I initially needed.
+But contributions are welcome and feel free to check the guide or open na issue/PR!

+> [!NOTE]
+Full list of API docs and spec is available [here](https://github.com/TechnitiumSoftware/DnsServer/blob/master/APIDOCS.md).

 ## Installing

 1. Download from the [releases](https://github.com/mbevc1/tdns/releases)